Automating Legacy ERP Systems Without Touching the Source Code

 No source code access needed.
 The agent interacts with the application through the same interface a human uses.
 No need for API keys, database connections, or vendor cooperation.

 Version update resilience.
-When the ERP vendor pushes an update that rearranges menus or redesigns forms, a vision-based agent adapts to the changes that a selector-based bot would break on.
+When the ERP vendor pushes an update that rearranges menus or redesigns forms, the recovery layer adapts to the changes that a selector-based bot would break on, so the workflow keeps running instead of failing.

 Cross-system compatibility.
 The same approach works on SAP, Oracle, QuickBooks, or any other Windows desktop application.
 No specialized connector for each system.
-The agent sees the screen and figures out the navigation.
+Deterministic code drives the navigation, and when a screen isn't where it should be, the recovery layer reads it and figures out the path.

 For logistics and supply chain companies running legacy ERPs, the option now exists to automate without replacing the system, without waiting for the vendor to build an API, and without building a team of RPA engineers to maintain brittle scripts.
 The ERP stays.
 The manual data entry goes away.